systragroup/quetzal-network-editor-doc/docs/microservice/02_gtfs_importer.md

 ![Alt text](/microservice/download_zip-gtfs.png)

-## Filter
+## Filters (web)

 It is possible to filter the time period of the GTFS that will be used.
-Only the trips having at least one stop during the time range, will be imported.
-On the same row you will need to choose the day of the week you want to import.
+Only the trips having at least one stop during the time range, will be imported.  [see filters for more information](#Filters)

+* you will need to choose the day of the week you want to import.

 ![Alt text](/microservice/data_time_gtfs_importer.png)

 You can also pick which GTFS you want to import.
 To help the decision the different columns give information about the GTFS:
-- If the network is entirely insidethe displayed polygone (**All in polygon**)
+- If the network is entirely inside the displayed polygone (**All in polygon**)
 - The code of the country of the GTFS (**Code**)
 - The city that generate the GTFS (**City**)
 - The transport agency that generate the GTFS (**Agency**)